facebookarchive/cargo-guppy/README.md

 metadata`](https://doc.rust-lang.org/cargo/commands/cargo-metadata.html) format.
 (Some other tools in this space like [`cargo-tree`](https://github.com/sfackler/cargo-tree) use cargo internals directly.)

+## Minimum supported Rust version

+The minimum supported Rust version (MSRV) is **1.48**.

+While a crate is pre-release status (0.x.x) it may have its MSRV bumped in a patch release.
+Once a crate has reached 1.x, any MSRV bump will be accompanied with a new minor version.

 ## Contributing

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.